 While different churches have varying views, Presbyterians commonly believe that when a person dies they will either be rewarded with eternal life in Heaven or punished with eternal life in Hell, based on the goodness of the life they led and the quality of their relationship with God.

 When Death Occurs

 When a Presbyterian dies, a pastor should be notified.
 The pastor can help to coordinate with the funeral home and the family of the deceased, and will begin planning the funeral service.

 Depending on the rules of the state and/or the funeral home that you’re working with, embalming before the viewing may be necessary.

 Though there is no clear commandment against cremation, Presbyterians generally do not support cremation, and instead prefer that the body remain intact and be buried in the ground.

-To learn more about burial, see our article Burial.
+To learn more about this topic see our article: Burial